JorgeSanchez112/AutomateSignUpCenet/README.md

        git clone: https://github.com/JorgeSanchez112/AutomateSignUpCenet.git
 4. Run tests using Maven:
 >[!NOTE]
+> You can do the next steps with the terminal.

->First clean the project dependencies contain in POM, You can do it using the next command.
+    First clean the project dependencies contain in POM, You can do it using the next command.

     mvn clean

-   <sub> Run all Register Test </sub>
+   <sub> Run all Register Tests </sub>

     mvn test -P=RegisterTests